-As part of its growth strategy, Applied must successfully expand into related or new markets and industries, either with its existing products or with new products developed internally or obtained through acquisitions.
-The entry into different markets involves additional challenges, including those arising from:
+As part of its growth strategy, Applied must successfully expand into related or new markets and industries, either with its existing products or with new products developed internally, or those developed in collaboration with third parties, or obtained through acquisitions.
+Applied's ability to successfully expand its business into new and related markets and industries may be adversely affected by a number of factors, including:

-- the need to devote additional resources to develop new products for, and operate in, new markets; - the need to develop new sales and technical marketing strategies, cultivate relationships with new customers and meet different customer service requirements; - differing rates of profitability and growth among multiple businesses; - Applied's ability to anticipate demand, capitalize on opportunities, and avoid or minimize risks; - the complexity of managing multiple businesses with variations in production planning, execution, supply chain management and logistics; - the adoption of new business models, business processes and systems; - Applied's ability to rapidly expand or reduce its operations to meet increased or decreased demand, respectively, and the associated effect on working capital; - new materials, processes and technologies; - the need to attract, motivate and retain employees with skills and expertise in these new areas;

-- new and more diverse customers and suppliers, including some with limited operating histories, uncertain and/or limited funding, evolving business models and/or locations in regions where Applied does not have, or has limited, operations; - new or different competitors with potentially more financial or other resources, industry experience and/or established customer relationships; - entry into new industries and countries, with differing levels of government involvement, laws and regulations, and business, employment and safety practices; - · third parties' intellectual property rights; and - · the need to comply with, or work to establish, industry standards and practices.
+- the need to devote additional resources to develop new products for, and operate in, new markets; - the need to develop new sales and technical marketing strategies, cultivate relationships with new customers and meet different customer service requirements; - differing rates of profitability and growth among multiple businesses; - · Applied's ability to anticipate demand, capitalize on opportunities, and avoid or minimize risks; - · the complexity of managing multiple businesses with variations in production planning, execution, supply chain management and logistics; - the adoption of new business models, business processes and systems; - · the complexity of entering into and effectively managing strategic alliances or partnering opportunities; - · new materials, processes and technologies; - · the need to attract, motivate and retain employees with skills and expertise in these new areas; - new and more diverse customers and suppliers, including some with limited operating histories, uncertain or limited funding, evolving business models or locations in regions where Applied does not have, or has limited, operations; - · new or different competitors with potentially more financial or other resources, industry experience and established customer relationships; - entry into new industries and countries, with differing levels of government involvement, laws and regulations, and business, employment and safety practices; - third parties' intellectual property rights; and - the need to comply with, or work to establish, industry standards and practices.